 "I think it's important for the people to understand that the PGA of America has an obligation to try to pick and find the captain that we feel is going to put our team in the best position to win," PGA of America president Ted Bishop said Thursday in making the announcement.

 "And quite frankly, I know I speak for a lot of people when I say, we are just really tired of losing The Ryder Cup," Bishop said.

-The announcement was made on the "Today" show, which shockingly is on NBC, the network that broadcasts the Ryder Cup.
+, which shockingly is on NBC, the network that broadcasts the Ryder Cup.
 Funny how that works.

 And Watson was introduced to the media at the Empire State Building, which hadn't hosted someone facing such a monumental task since King Kong climbed it with Fay Wray in his hand.

 So is picking a guy who will be 65 years old when the competition is held at Gleneagles in Scotland in 2014 going to help?
 Well, it couldn't hurt.

 What Watson knows about golf, and winning, he hasn't forgotten.
 What he doesn't know about the current players, he can learn.
 He's a smart guy.